-I was about to disappear in the shadow of the building.
-My back was hard against the wall while I was staring at the washed-out colours on the billboard opposite.
-The number of the long-awaited truck, or at least its hazy silhouette, reads “Land Fall 49.”
-It was difficult to think; the infernal heat pressed down on me.
+I was about to disappear in the shadow of the building, my back was hard against the wall while I was staring at the washed out colours on the bill board opposite.
+The number of the long awaited truck or at least the hazy silhouette, “Land Fall 49,” it was difficult to think, the infernal heat pressed down on me.

-Aramberri was deserted.
-A desolate spot, vile and corrupt.
-The landscape is barren: haze and dust when you leave the truck, and dust and sweat accompanies you into the bathroom.
-The dirt and heat are inescapable.
-It keeps you in a permanent state of fatigue.
+Aramberri was deserted, a desolate spot, vile and corrupt.
+The landscape is barren, haze and dust, when you leave the truck the dust and sweat accompanies you into the bathroom.
+The dirt and heat are inescapable, it keeps you in a permanent state of fatigue.

 He shifted his head to the left, it was the least possible movement necessary to indicate to the boy where to look.
-“Over there,” he said.
+“Over there.”

 As if every word, every gesture or movement required an enormous expense of energy, practically nothing was said, nothing moved.
 Only the boy seemed possessed with enough force to move and gather the tamarind.

 I followed the sign indicating the bathroom and exited through a back door out into the searing heat.
 Two women in their twenties cut across the street at the end of the ally.
 I could picture the heads of the men sitting inside, turning instinctively to follow the women, devouring their bodies.
 Dressed in exotic colours their mini-skirts were so short as to barely cover them, there legs appeared longer with so much skin exposed.
 They were gone as quickly as they had appeared, a splash of colour leaving nothing behind, an exotic touch amidst the desolation.